Principal minors of tree distance matrices

 Choudhury and Khare~\cite{choudhury-khare} prove a generalization of the Graham--Pollak identity \eqref{eq:full-det} in which $D$ can be replaced with certain principal minors, but crucially their generalization excludes all cases where $\det D[S]$ depends on the underlying tree structure.
 Namely, they consider precisely those minors $\det D[S]$ which can be expressed in terms of data assigned to edges (weights, edge counts, etc.), without any reference to what edges are incident to others.
 In contrast, Theorems~\ref{thm:main} and \ref{thm:w-main} make evident use of the tree structure, via the spanning forests in $\forests_1(G; S)$ and $\forests_2(G; S)$.

 It is natural to ask how our results for trees may be generalized to arbitrary finite graphs.
 We address this in an upcoming paper \cite{richman-shokrieh-wu}, which involves more technical machinery.
-Certain ideas in this paper overlap with those developed concurrently and independently in~\cites{devriendt-thesis}.
+In another recent paper, we use related potential theoretic ideas to prove bounds on the number of two-component spanning forests in a graph~\cite{richman-shokrieh-wu-2}.
+Some ideas in the current paper overlap with those developed in~\cite{devriendt-thesis}.
 Some generalizations of our results, namely Theorem~\ref{thm:monotonic}, appear already in \cite{devriendt-thesis}*{Property 3.38}, which is concerned with effective resistances on graphs.
 On a tree, effective resistance is the same as (path-)distance.
 If $D$ is the distance matrix of a tree, then any principal minor $D[S]$ is the effective resistance matrix of some (edge-weighted) graph on the vertex set $S$.
 The quantity $(\det D[S] / \cof D[S])$ is referred to as the {\em resistance radius} of $S$ (up to a factor of $2$), and the vector $\boldm$ used in \S\ref{sec:distance_proofs} is called the {\em resistance curvature} (up to scaling) in Devriendt's terminology.